mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 To test my hypothesis, I'll create a patch with this change, recompile xpdf, then re-run `pdftotext` against the same PDF to see if my fix prevents the same crash.

 xpdf is a bit unusual for an open-source project in that it doesn't publish a git repository, just periodic tarballs.
 But that's okay.
-I'l create my own scratch git repository for making the patch.
+I'l create my own scratch git repository so I have a workspace for editing the code:

 ```bash
 ORIGINAL_SRC="$(nix eval --raw .#xpdf.src.outPath)"